-Likewise, Nationwide is the only plan we looked at that provides coverage policies for birds and other exotic pets.
+Likewise, Nationwide is the only plan we reviewed that provides coverage policies for birds and other exotic pets.

-Across both platforms, people praised Nationwide for their prompt claim payment, straightforward terms and conditions, and simplicity of submitting claims.
+Reviews of Nationwide around the web are polarizing.
+Many customers praised Nationwide for its prompt claim payment, straightforward terms and conditions, and simplicity of submitting claims.

 Those who were upset about the service seemed to have the biggest issues with the pre-existing conditions policy.